Current Vacancies for PhD students: Zero (0) for the July 2026 intake.

 What to expect during your PhD?

 Our research group looks into fundamental and applied aspects of photonics, and therefore, a solid understanding of photonics/RF systems/Communications is required.
 Students typically read papers, identify problems and simulate problems within the first year.
-Year 2 onwards, students work on experimentation.
+Year 2 onwards, students typically work on experimentation.

 Typical PhD Journey*